awsdocs/amazon-route53-docs/doc_source/routing-policy.md

 Note the following:

-+ If you associate a health check with a multivalue answer records, Route 53 responds to DNS queries with the corresponding IP address only when the health check is healthy\.
++ If you associate a health check with a multivalue answer record, Route 53 responds to DNS queries with the corresponding IP address only when the health check is healthy\.

 + If you don't associate a health check with a multivalue answer record, Route 53 always considers the record to be healthy\.

 + If you have eight or fewer healthy records, Route 53 responds to all DNS queries with all the healthy records\.

 + When all records are unhealthy, Route 53 responds to DNS queries with up to eight unhealthy records\.

+For information about values that you specify when you use the multivalue answer routing policy to create records, see [Values for Multivalue Answer Records](resource-record-sets-values-multivalue.md)\.

 ## Weighted Routing<a name="routing-policy-weighted"></a>